 You might also need to complete DUI school and attend a HAM or MADD VIP program.
 One of the top benefits of pretrial diversion is avoiding jail or prison time as long as you fulfill your program requirements.
 You can also prevent some of the more severe collateral consequences of a DUI conviction.

 If your case does not go to trial and you are not formally charged with a DUI, you can protect your reputation and professional license and potentially even avoid suspension or revocation of your driver’s license.
-However, if you do not meet the program requirements after entering a pretrial diversion program, expect the prosecutor to proceed with the drunk driving charges against you.

 Speak to a DUI Lawyer in Claremont for Free